enklu/enklu.github.io/docs/WebEditorBasics/PostProcessing.md

 It adds color to already bright areas of the screen while mixing in a blurred glow effect.

 Used sparingly, it can be effective in highlighting important areas of your experience or creating more realistic reflections.
-It can also be used excessively to create illusions such as dreamscapes or fantasy worlds.
+It can also be used to create illusions such as dreamscapes or fantasy worlds.

 ![Bloom](/img/product/editor/Bloom.gif)